-What I am saying is that most of us get into this baby making mess without really knowing what we are getting into.
+Most of us get into this baby making mess without really knowing what we are getting into.

 Of course, there are some who are unlike us… but usually most of us go straight from the ‘Fairy Tale Love Story‘ stage directly to Stage ‘We Make Three‘.
 In either case, nobody really knows what to do with that baby when the nurse hands you that ‘bundle of joy’ and tells you that you can take it home.

 Day by day, you teach yourself to feed it and yourself (and that hubby-thing who got you in that mess in the first place!); You learn to change the diapers (and your priorities); give the baby a bath (and how to brush your hair and your mouth in under a minute).
 You learn that cooking and dieting is somewhat the same thing and that babies really do have a good taste of what health food really is.
 You learn to swaddle, calm, sooth and walk the baby to sleep while you teach yourself to sleep standing and learn that a normal human mum-being only really needs four hours of undisturbed sleep.

 You realize how less you really want in life and that that there was really something called ‘me-time’.